SriD647/Unit-1-Project--Whack-A-Mole/README.md

 * After a round has completed, the reset button must be clicked, before choosing the difficulty and pressing the start button.
 * Clicking a mole multiple times before it can switch positions will not count.
 The system will only count the first click.
 * For the best experience, aim the mallet at the center of the mole's body.
-* Please keep audio volume to at least 50% in order to hear the audio and sound effects of the game.
+* Please keep computer audio volume to at least 40% in order to hear the audio and sound effects of the game.
 * If your aim was correct, a sound effect of a hammer hitting will play.
 If it doesn't, it means the mallet did not properly hit the mole.
 * Google Chrome browser is recommended.